 You may have had a wonderful pregnancy and delivery.
 Your baby was born normally and healthy, and you were relieved because you know from reading the pregnancy books and websites there are so many things that can go wrong.
 But after a few hours, your baby turned yellow.
 The doctor says that jaundice is normal in newborns –just to keep an eye on it.
 What, exactly, does jaundice mean for your newborn, and could it become dangerous at any point?
 And what, exactly, is jaundice?

 Newborn jaundice usually develops for a child that is 2-4 days old and may last for as long as two weeks, decreasing gradually over that time.
-It’s important to keep an eye on this because if the level of bilirubin is increasing instead of decreasing, the infant may have hyperbilirubemia, a serious condition that leads to Kernicterus –a condition that may cause more serious damage.
+It’s important to keep an eye on this because if the level of bilirubin is increasing instead of decreasing, the infant may have hyperbilirubinemia, a serious condition that leads to Kernicterus – a condition that may cause more serious damage.

 What is Kernicterus?

-Kernicterus is when the levels of bilirubin climb so much in the blood that it starts pooling in the brain, thus causing a brain injury.
-Some consequences of Kernicterus can be slight, but others can be as serious as intellectual disability, cerebral palsy, loss of hearing or sight, or even death.
+Kernicterus occurs when the levels of bilirubin climb so much in the blood that it enters the brain tissue and begins to cause brain damage.
+Some consequences of Kernicterus can be slight, but others can be as serious as intellectual disability, cerebral palsy, loss of hearing or sight or even death.
 Alert your doctor to the baby’s jaundice within the first 24 hours and the doctor will be able to test the baby to see if your baby has normal newborn jaundice, or if the baby has a number of special circumstances that could lead to Kernicterus.

-The first thing that you must do is to consult your doctor related to the jaundice.
+The first thing that you must do is to consult your doctor about the jaundice.
 Most newborn jaundice will go away on its own without treatment in 1-2 weeks, decreasing gradually on its own.
-You may have to monitor the jaundice through a number of seemingly extreme demands such as increasing how often you’re feeding the baby, a nurse may have to come home with the child to monitor his or her progress, and you may be expected to count the number of wet or dirty diapers.
-When it comes to treatment, there isn’t a lot that a doctor can do except to replace hyperbilirubemic blood with normal-celled blood, so your child may be required to have a blood transfusion.
+You may have to monitor the jaundice through a number of seemingly extreme demands.
+You may need to increase how often you’re feeding the baby.
+Also, you may need to count the number of wet or dirty diapers.

 What is the Prognosis for Jaundice?

-If your newborn’s jaundice has escalated to Kernicterus, there are a number of severe long-term consequences ranging from learning disabilities and ADHD to more severe intellectual disabilities, cerebral palsy, or death.
-However, most normal newborn jaundice goes away at a gradual rate, leaving no lifetime long term effects on the child.
+Most normal newborn jaundice goes away at a gradual rate, leaving no long-term effects on the child.
+If your newborn’s jaundice has escalated to Kernicterus, however, there are a number of severe long-term consequences.
+These range from learning disabilities and ADHD to more severe intellectual disabilities, cerebral palsy or even death.